 We’re Garfield Robotics, a robotics club from Garfield High School in Seattle, WA.
 Our club is made up of two robotics teams participating in the annual FIRST Tech Challenge (FTC).
 Our original team, 4042 Nonstandard Deviation, was founded in 2009, and we founded team 12788, Ultraviolet, in 2017 due to a growing number of members.
-We pride ourselves on our student driven and mentored nature – almost all tasks on our teams are done by students with minimal guidance from mentors.
+Through hands-on experience with robotics, our members also learn valuable skills in leadership, teamwork, public speaking and more.

 As a part of FTC, our teams design, build, program, and operate robots to accomplish a set of tasks that changes every year.
 Our engineering design process is central to our teams – we believe that through using CAD software and prototyping, we create unique and effective solutions to the yearly FIRST challenges.
 Additionally, in the off-season, our members work on other robotics related projects, in order to gain additional expertise in designing, programming, and building robots.

 One of our missions is to not only increase interest around STEAM in our members, but to inspire the community around us as well.
 We are fortunate to live in a region with an abundance of innovative, STEAM related companies, and seek to inspire the innovators of tomorrow.
 We do this through participation in events throughout our community, such as offering demonstrations to at local elementary and middle schools, and presentations to local businesses as well.